 MARINA TOLOU-SHAMS is the Kilroy Realty Professor of Psychiatry and Vice Chair of Community Engagement, Outreach and Advocacy in the Department of Psychiatry and Behavioral Sciences (DPBS) at UCSF.
 She is also Deputy Vice Chair for Research in the DPBS at Zuckerberg San Francisco General Hospital (ZSFG).
 From 2015-2022, she served as Director of the UCSF Division of Infant, Child and Adolescent Psychiatry (ICAP) at ZSFG and from 2006-2015 she served as Director of the Rhode Island Family Court (RIFC) Mental Health clinic which she started as a cross-system collaboration between Brown Medical School and the RIFC.
 Dr. Tolou-Shams received her Ph.D. in Clinical Psychology in 2004 from the University of Illinois at Chicago and is trained as a pediatric and forensic psychologist and has many years of clinical experience with assessing and treating underserved adolescents and their families.
 Dr. Tolou-Shams is also an active clinical researcher who focuses on developing evidence-based mental health, substance use, sexual and reproductive health interventions for justice-impacted youth and families.
 She is currently the Principal Investigator of several NIH-funded trials aimed toward improving behavioral health services access and outcomes and reducing health disparities among justice-impacted youth.
-Her program of research includes specific emphasis on gender and traumaresponsive interventions for girls in the juvenile justice-impacted and foster care youth and families.
+Her program of research includes specific emphasis on gender and trauma-responsive interventions for girls in the juvenile justice system and identifying ways to leverage technology to improve access to behavioral health care for justice-impacted and foster care youth and families.